captainveidt/Exodus-Contract-Pack/README.md

 I have uploaded the files for the WIP Exodus contract pack to GitHub.
 It's uploaded under the MIT license, which I felt was most appropriate for this project.

 If you are willing, and familiar with (or willing to familiarize yourself) the kinds of .CFG files and syntax that Contract Configurator requires, please feel free to go there.
 I would love feedback on any aspect of my code.
-You can find the Contract Configurator documentation here: https://github.com/jrossignol/ContractConfigurator/wiki
+You can find the documentation here: [Contract Configurator Documentation](https://github.com/jrossignol/ContractConfigurator/wiki)

 ### Getting The Word Out